CamScanner Launches Campus Program, Empowering University Students and Faculty across the World

 Company will sponsor academic events, seminars, and various on-campus activities through CamScanner premium accounts and other support

-Students at Unicamp in Limeira, one of Brazil’s top universities, recently partnered with CamScanner Campus Empowerment Program for its Raízes do Esporte student organization — a non-profit group that provides free sports training for local children.
-As a partner, CamScanner will help students in Raízes do Esporte with both their studies and community work.
+Students at Unicamp in Limeira, one of Brazil’s top universities, recently partnered with CamScanner Campus Empowerment Program for its Raízes do Esporte student organization — a non-profit offering free sports training to local children.
+As a partner, CamScanner will assist these students with both their studies and community work.

-“We’re thrilled to launch CamScanner Campus Empowerment Program for universities across the globe and empower both students and staff through technology, a spokesperson from CamScanner said.
-“We’re also incredibly proud to kick off the first phase of our partnership with Unicamp Limeira’s Raízes do Esporte, a group we believe is the perfect example of what we stand for as a company.
+“We’re thrilled to launch CamScanner Campus Empowerment Program for universities across the globe and empower both students and staff through technology,” a spokesperson from CamScanner said.
+“We’re also proud to kick off the first phase of our partnership with Raízes do Esporte.
 CamScanner is committed to benefitting students worldwide — not only in their studies, but also in their community work and activities.”

-“We're excited about this partnership, as many of us were already using the app to solve everyday problems.
-We hope it will be positive and long-lasting,” said João Galli, Vice President of Raízes do Esporte.
-“This collaboration will directly help us work more efficiently and support the development of the Limeira community.”
+“We're excited about this partnership, as many of us were already using the app to solve everyday problems,” said João Galli, Vice President of Raízes do Esporte.
+“This collaboration will help us work more efficiently and support the development of the Limeira community.”

-CamScanner — available in mobile and desktop apps as well as online via the company’s website — empowers users to efficiently organize their documents anytime, anywhere with a simple tap or click.
-It enables students to scan documents including books, enhance the content by adding their notes, and digitize it into secure, easy-to-use files.
-CamScanner’s advanced Optical Character Recognition (OCR) also provides users with state-of-the-art technology to extract precise text from handwritten notes, making it a powerful tool for both students and educators.
+CamScanner — available in mobile, desktop apps and online — empowers users to efficiently organize their documents anytime, anywhere with a simple tap or click.
+It enables students to scan documents, enhance the content by adding their notes, and digitize it into secure, easy-to-use files.
+CamScanner’s advanced Optical Character Recognition (OCR) also allows users to accurately extract text from handwritten notes, making it a powerful tool for students and educators.

 Students and educators interested in collaborating through CamScanner Campus Program can reach out via prcontact@camscanner.com.
-University administrators can also email that address for collaboration ideas and opportunities.
+University administrators can also email for collaboration ideas and opportunities.

 As part of the program, CamScanner will also launch a comprehensive series of online tutorials on the company’s Twitter, YouTube, and Instagram pages, exploring advanced features of the app and sharing tips for academics to make the most of the product’s myriad uses.